 “No,” said Jack.

 “During my early days here, I used a combination of pointing at a map and signing my needs such as drink or food.
-Most places are accustomed to dealing with tourists so you shouldn’t have any problems.”
+Most places are accustomed to dealing with tourists, so you shouldn’t have any problems.”

 “Thank you,” said Jean.
 “Do the pillows or eiderdowns have feathers?”